IowaDave/Custom-Blocks-Top-Ten-Tricks/README.md

 The magic comments that begin with the pattern, <code>//%</code>, are called <em>metacode</em>.
 They contain information <em>about</em> your code, instructions that tell MakeCode how to prepare your code.

 There are a lot of different metacode instructions related to custom blocks.
+See the documentation links, listed below.
 The two that have to be there are both shown in Exhibit 1:

 <pre><code>//% weight=100 color=#0fbc11 icon="\uf0c3"</code>
 and